swilgosz/hanamimastery/data/episodes/44-github-integration.md

 end
 ```

-The view for this will be pretty simple, but I'll expose episodes to the template, so I can use them for rendering.
-Also, I'm disabling here the l
-ayout, because this HTML will be injected into existing one.
+[🎬 13] The view for this will be pretty simple, but I'll expose episodes to the template, so I can use them for rendering.
+Also, I'm disabling here the layout, because this HTML will be injected into an existing one.

 ```ruby
 # slices/main/views/episodes/fetch.rb